NunoPauloSimoes1975/Tetris---For---All/README.md

-Tetris For All - Pixar Edition (Obomsoft)\n\nUpload the files to a GitHub repo 'tetris-for-all' and enable Pages (branch main / root).
+Tetris For All - Pixar Edition (Obomsoft) - Fixed release

+Upload this package to GitHub repo 'tetris-for-all' and enable Pages (branch main/root).
+Clear service worker cache if needed.